-As the Senate continues to consider major energy legislation, the high price of gasoline remains an oft-cited issue to be considered.
+As major energy legislation moved to conference, the high price of gasoline remained a major consideration.
 The legislative proposals of past Congresses have contained numerous provisions that would affect gasoline supply and demand.
 This is true also of the Energy Policy Act of 2005, H.R.
-6, both the version passed by the House April 21, and the Senate bill currently on the floor, which is based on S. 10 as reported by the Committee on Energy and Natural Resources May 26.
+6, both the version passed by the House April 21, and the Senate bill, passed June 28.